homan-uppu/writing/2-Essays/Fear equality.md

 As leverage increases, we stop playing simpler games.
 Before we had computers, a large amount of time and effort was involved in keep track of numbers and basic numerical calculations.
 As we had better technology, we were able to shift more of our time to playing more complex games: figuring out what to create and how to create it.

-And lastly, games that were always complex become more complex with leverage.
+And lastly, games that were always complex become even more complex due to leverage.
 Our ideas are subconsciously limited by the leverage we have available to us because our minds don't like to dream about things that it believes are impossible.
 Most filmmakers a century ago likely wouldn't have dreamt of making a film about intergalactic politics, and constrained their ideas to films that could take place in the normal world.
 As leverage increased, filmmakers were able to dream bigger and wider.
 Their minds opened up to more possibilities within the same game, making the game more complex.

 ...

 I made a claim earlier that the games we play are far more complex than Chess and Go.
 A good reader would have been annoyed that I offered no explanation.
-Even though my intuition led me to write that claim, the explanation wasn't as straightforward as I initially felt it would be.
+Even though my intuition led me to write that claim quickly, the explanation wasn't as straightforward as I initially felt it would be.

 There is a hierarchy of complexity for the games, and the most complex games we play are the ones in which success is measured by how good we make people feel.